Meetshah1010/Meetshah1010/README.md

 - 👋 Hi, I’m Meet Shah
-- 👀 I’m interested in Web Devloping
+- 👀 I’m interested in Web development
-- 🌱 I am currently working as NodeJs developer and also have basic knowledge of Front End
+- 🌱 I am currently working as a NodeJs developer at Yudiz Solutions and also have basic knowledge of Front End
 - 💞️ I’m looking to collaborate on NodeJs Projects
 - 📫 How to reach me ... mail me